jonlpersson/ed-latimore/site/_posts/2024-02-22-5-analogies-from-physics-and-calculus-on-happiness.md

 A slow change, positive or negative, doesn’t generate much force.
 The sudden death of a romantic partner or winning a massive lottery jackpot will quickly and drastically alter your mind.

 ***How to use this to make your life happy again:*** Happiness in life is about constantly changing your position for the better.
 Improving yourself and conquering past challenges is the surest way to increase happiness.
-No matter how high you get, there’s always another comfort zone to step out of, another area to develop in, or a new group to reach out to.&nbsp;
+No matter how high you get, there’s always another comfort zone to step out of, another area to develop in, or a new group to reach out to.

 ## **See how life integrates experience from the past to present moment**